jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - 4 Jan 2024 view item fields, bug fix for sxa language file, increase performance.
 - 11 Jan 2025 Adding Simple report, using fast OOTB methode, less advanced.
 - 8 Feb 2025 Adding help text to action buttons.
+- 9 Feb 2025 fix for Orphan detection and text/styling changes

 ## PowerShell only
 Certainly with Sitecore XM Cloud there is more resistance to extend the Sitecore CMS using c# code in a custom DLL.
 But with Sitecore PowerShell a lot can be done these tools are completely in Sitecore PowerShell and everything is in Sitecore items no files needed.